-Imagine the Earth covered in a thin "shell" of cocoa powder.
+Imagine the Earth as covered in a thin “shell” of cocoa powder.
 As if it were a tiramisu, come on.
-This layer can sequester three times the amount of carbon in the atmosphere.
+This layer can sequester three times the amount of carbon present in the atmosphere.

 A precious gift

-Do you know how much CO2 there is in our atmosphere today.
+Do you know how much CO2 exists today in our atmosphere.
 If there's one thing we don't miss, it's that.
-And it seems to contribute greatly to global warming.
+And it seems to contribute significantly to the warming of our planet.

-Storing excess carbon is a way to remove carbon pollution from the atmosphere with less cost, energy and impact.
-There's just one problem: "degraded" soil doesn't absorb carbon as effectively as healthy soil.
-And we have a lot of degraded soil, right from our agricultural practices.
+Storing excess carbon is one way to remove carbon pollution from the atmosphere with less cost, energy and impact.
+There's just one problem: “degraded” soil doesn't absorb carbon as effectively as healthy soil.
+And we have a lot of degraded soil, just from our agricultural practices.

 What have we done to the Earth

-Farming is a livelihood for many people, there is no doubt.
-As there is no doubt it can have a negative impact on soil health.
-Even preparing soil for planting carries nutrient-rich soil components into the air, releasing carbon into the atmosphere.
+Agriculture is a source of livelihood for many people, there is no doubt.
+As there is no doubt that it can have a negative impact on soil health.
+Even preparing the soil for planting airs out nutrient-rich soil components, releasing carbon into the atmosphere.

-Not to mention industrial farming practices like monoculture: growing the same things every year increases pesticide use, because it attracts more insects.
+Not to mention industrial farming practices like monoculture: growing the same things every year increases the use of pesticides, because it attracts more insects.
 Pesticides are known to control insects but they slap the soil, reducing its nutrients and ability to absorb carbon.

 The solution to these problems can come from a new agriculture, a so-called "carbon" agriculture.
 For non-purist friends of the Italian language, carbon farming.

-Carbon farming is a method of managing agricultural land with the aim of preserving the nutrients in the soil and increasing the amount of carbon it is able to store.
+Carbon farming is a method of managing agricultural land with the goal of preserving nutrients in the soil and increasing the amount of carbon it is able to store.

-The "collateral" benefits beyond the environmental ones?
-Increased crop yields, restoration of water resources and improvement of biodiversity, important for the survival of ecosystems.
+The “collateral” benefits beyond the environmental ones?
+Increased crop yield, restoration of water resources and improvement of biodiversity, important for the survival of ecosystems.
 Not bad.

 Scientists and farmers pursuing carbon farming experiment with various materials to add to the soil to increase its carbon sequestration properties.